One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Trailhead/Parking Lot Address: Theodore Roosevelt Island Park, Washington, DC 20001

-- Trail Length: 0.3-to-1.5-mile options
+- Trail Length: 0.3 to 1.5-mile options

 - Website